-Some of these regions in Canada have more visa options for immigrants than others and the intake of these programs depend on the crucial labour market needs of Canada’s economy.
-Severe labour gaps in the country are the result of an ageing population and this crisis has led to even more visa programs being developed than ever before.
+Some of these regions in Canada have more visa options for immigrants than others and the intake of these programs depends on the crucial labour market needs of Canada’s economy.
+Severe labour gaps in the country are the result of an aging population and this crisis has led to even more visa programs being developed than ever before.
 The government even has plans to welcome over a million foreign nationals into the workforce within the next three years to address these shortages.

 Below you will find a list of nine of the provinces and territories that let in the most immigrants in 2017 according to Statistica.
 This can help you to get an idea of the trends in Canadian immigration to see where other applicants have found success.

 So the question remains, which of these provinces look like the easiest province to immigrate to Canada?
 We can help you figure it out!

 Provincial and Territorial Visa Programs

 One of the quickest ways to start your Canadian visa application is to enter the Express Entry system.
 The average processing time is six months for applications but it can go all the way down to four months for some of the fastest applications.
 This system manages the three federal programs, which are the Federal Skilled Worker Program, the Federal Skilled Trades Program, and the Canadian Experience Class (CEC).